alexzhu1998/RaspberryPiR/README.md

 Memory Functions to write and read streaming data.
 Streaming analysis code is also provided.

+Please ensure wiringPi.h is installed.
 Compile the library using the shell script

 ``` bash
 compile/compileEVERYTHING.sh